Files Disappeared From External Hard Drive

 No robots used, our articles are crafted by humans under strict Editorial Guidelines.

-In this article, we cover the not-so-mystery of the missing files and provide step-by-step guides for 5 of the most effective methods to recover them.
+Below, we cover the not-so-mystery of the missing files and provide step-by-step guides for 4 of the most effective methods to recover them.
 Click here if you want to skip the introduction and jump straight to the data recovery part.

 Why Files Could Disappear From an External Hard Drive

-Missing files from an external hard drive is often the first sign of damage or corruption (or in some cases, user error).
+The first thing we want to cover is: this kind of issue usually isn’t random.
+If files disappeared from your external hard drive, there’s almost always a specific cause – damage or corruption (or in some cases, user error).
 We listed the most common reasons below:

 Accidental Deletion